THE-Engineering/export-from-the-ums-import-to-auth0/README.md

 # export-from-the-ums-import-to-auth0

-This application exports users from THE UMS in Platorm.sh and imports them to Auth0
+This application exports users from THE UMS and imports them to Auth0

 It is organised into _scripts_ which perform a particular task, or a series of tasks